jd4rider/jd-quiz-yew/README.md

-To run the app run
+To run the app execute the following:

 ```lang-none
 npm install --prefix server/